 a.
-Scope: This policy applies to all full-time students and students from Doshisha University currently in the Waseda University system.
-(Students of e-learning courses in the School of Human Sciences are not included.)
+Scope: This policy applies to all full-time students and students from Doshisha University currently in the Waseda University system (students of e-learning courses in the School of Human Sciences and non-degree students are not included).

 N.B.
 College students may use their right to refuse such duty (under the right of civil law).